 Directed undergraduate design or research project under the direction of a mechanical engineering faculty.
 Topic must be approved by the faculty mentor and by the department prior to registration.

-Prerequisite(s): (ME 308 or ME 3300), (ME 331 or ME 3500), (ME 361 or ME 3250), (ME 372 or ME 3700), and major standing.
+Prerequisite(s): ME 3300, ME 3500, ME 3250, ME 3700, and major standing.
 Approval of project or research proposal by Mechanical Engineering Department.